MTV Flux

 MTV Flux was a television channel in the United Kingdom and Ireland.
 The version in the UK and Ireland launched on 6 September 2006.
 The brand started as a website on 1 August.
 It used bandwidth that was originally used to broadcast VH2.
 There is an MTV 'Flux' channel in Japan, which launched in 2007.

-Unlike VH2, which focused mainly on indie music, MTV Flux broadcast a wider range of music and music-related programming, with styles ranging from current chart hits to classic pop/rock songs.
-The idea of the channel was to give viewers "control" by allowing them to send in video clips to the website and the TV channel if approved by the online community and (for television broadcast) MTV.
+Unlike VH2, which focused mainly on indie music, MTV Flux broadcast a wider range of music, music videos, and music-related programming, with styles ranging from current chart hits to classic pop/rock songs.
+The idea of the channel was to give viewers "control" by allowing them to send in video clips to the website and the TV channel if approved by the online community and (for television broadcast).

-The channel also showed music videos.

 Shows

-The first show broadcast on MTV Flux was: Up, Up, Down, Down... (short for the complete Konami Code which serves as its full official title), an hour-long show, hosted by Colin Griffiths nominally about computer games interspersed with music videos and user-submitted content.
+The first show broadcast on MTV Flux was Up, Up, Down, Down... (short for the complete Konami Code which serves as its full official title), an hour-long show, hosted by Colin Griffiths nominally about computer games interspersed with music videos and user-submitted content.